awkwordplay/awkwordplay.github.io/_posts/2014-12-01-everyday-hassles-in-go.markdown

 (<a href="https://golang.org/doc/faq#generics">link<a>)

 Well, how less smoothly is not stated, but I would argue even minor annoyances can grow weary if encountered frequently enough.
-Let's see how do these annoyances look like.
+And even these seemingly minor annoyances can se.

 #### Flow distruption